-UPSC Exam > UPSC Notes > Environment for UPSC CSE > Shankar IAS Summary: Environmental Impact Assessment - 2
+UPSC Exam > UPSC Notes > Famous Books Exam (Summary & Tests) > Shankar IAS Summary: Environmental Impact Assessment - 2

 Introduction

-The Need For EIA
+The Need for EIA

 • Ensuring the sustainability of development options under consideration is highly desirable.

-Environmental Impact Assessment(EIA)
+Environmental Impact Assessment (EIA)

-• The Ministry of Environment & Forests (MOE&F) has implemented policy initiatives and legislation to prevent indiscriminate exploitation of natural resources.
+• The Ministry of Environment & Forests (MOE&F) has enacted policy initiatives and legislation to prevent indiscriminate exploitation of natural resources and to integrate environmental concerns in developmental projects.

 Question for Shankar IAS Summary: Environmental Impact Assessment - 2